mayrinck/FOSSonMicrosoftStore/README.md

     - <b>Under Conversion</b>: Means we are converting the software to the MS Store format and creating the artworks needed for the package to look good on the store.
     <br>
     - <b>Under Certification</b>: Means the software was uploaded and it's page is also set-up, but Microsoft is verifying if everything is really ok with the app and the information we gave them.
+    - <b>Package Broken</b>: Means the software was uploaded but did not pass Microsoft's testing steps.
+Might require further investigation.
   </sup>
 </sub>
 <br>